Home » Blogs » Jim Corbett Jhirna Zone Safari (Afternoon Tiger Adventure)

+Welcome to another blog where I walk you through my entire Jim Corbett Jhirna Zone Safari experience during the afternoon session.
+As I waited at the Dhela Zone Entry gate with my driver since I arrived a little early, I asked him about the plan for the day.
 He told me that the plan would be to first focus on finding and spotting the Chaar Number Tigress.
 He told me that a full attempt will be made to come across that famous tigress.
 But in case that doesn’t happen, the focus will shift to finding the bacche wali tigress (tigress with cubs), which is usually spotted near the kona nala water body.

 My driver also told me that although spotting a single tiger is common, finding a tiger with cubs is a rare sight.
 It happens only if luck and timing favour you.
 But I thought, let’s hope for the best and start the afternoon jungle safari.

-Jim Corbett Jhirna Zone Safari
+Jhirna Zone Safari Experience

 Beginning the Jim Corbett Jhirna Zone Safari

 So finally the time came when I began my Jhirna Zone Safari.
 I entered the Dhela Zone gate, and flashbacks of my previous trips into this zone started coming to my mind.
+All of us were hopeful to spot a tiger today, and the excitement was building up.
+I hope you have read about my previous Jhirna Zone Wildlife Adventures.
+If not, here are a few of them for you:

+It was a sunny day and quite bright as I navigated the jungles on both the right and left sides of the Dhela Zone road.
 Also, Naturalist Gaurav joined me for this Jhirna Safari Trip.
 I have been accompanied by him for quite a few of my other Jim Corbett Wildlife Adventures, also.
 He is an experienced naturalist and knows a lot in depth about the Corbett Tiger Reserve.
 I have known him for years, and we both share a unique relationship when it comes to exploring the wilderness of northern jungles.

 As I navigated through the Dhela Zone first to reach the Jhirna Zone, Gaurav was narrating about the plan for the day.
 He also mentioned that spotting a male tiger here has a huge probability, as it has been active in the region.
 He too mentioned about the tigress with cubs, just like my driver mentioned earlier.
 She had also been very active in the region, and a full attempt would be made to spot them through Gaurav’s expertise in wildlife.